They say…

 After closing Flowers in Luton in 1969, Whitbread replaced it the same year with a massive new brewery at Leagrave nearby, claimed to be the first major new-build brewery in the UK for over 30 years and the largest fully automated brewery in Europe.
 It produced only keg, bottled and canned beer, not only Whitbread beers but mainland European lager brands brewed under license like Heineken and Stella Artois.
 Two other large new plants focused primarily on lager production followed, at Samlesbury, Lancashire, in 1972 and Magor, South Wales, in 1979.
 The Luton plant was decommissioned in 1984 after only 15 years in production.

-In the 1970s, Whitbread’s London facilities brewed a version of Trophy Bitter (3.6%), which was also brewed, sometimes to different recipes, at most of the group’s other sites, as well as cask Best Mild (2.8%).
-Alongside these were flagship keg Tankard (3.9%), and bottled Light Ale (around 3%), Forest Brown Ale (around 3.2%, though some of this had been contracted to Truman), Pale Ale (around 3.5%), Brewmaster Export Pale Ale (4.8%) and, possibly, Gold Label barley wine (11.3%). was the last beer brewed at Chiswell Street in 1976, before the brewery closed for good.
+In the 1970s, Whitbread’s facilities brewed a version of cask Trophy Bitter (3.6%), which was also brewed, sometimes to different recipes, at most of the group’s other sites, as well as cask Best Mild (2.8%).
+Alongside these were flagship keg bitter Tankard (3.9%), and bottled Light Ale (around 3%), Forest Brown Ale (around 3.2%, though some of this had been contracted to Truman), Pale Ale (around 3.5%), Brewmaster Export Pale Ale (4.8%) and, possibly, Gold Label barley wine (11.3%).
+Pale Ale was the last beer brewed at Chiswell Street in 1976, before the brewery closed for good.

 Where are they now?